neondatabase/neon/docs/rfcs/033-ancestor-deletion.md

 new children, and if they do, they can choose to delete those children to enable deleting the parent.

+For the least surprise to the user, before starting the merge ancestor branch operation, the control plane should wait until all branches are created and not allow any branches to be created before the branch point on the ancestor branch while the operation is ongoing.

 ## Sharded tenants

 For sharded tenants, calls to the merge API will pass through the storage